Designed to Detect Cancer in the Earliest Stages

 - Safe, low-dose CT scans interpreted by board-certified radiologists

-- Covered by most major insurance plans
+- Covered by most major insurance plans, Medicare and DMV Medicaid

 - Multidisciplinary specialists available to review abnormal CT scans and provide treatment recommendations